 On the other hand, sinister yogis and preying dakinis or yoginis do not represent the totality of the yoga tradition.
 In centuries past yogis were young naked warriors who served a ruler and then settled down into the life of a householder, getting married, raising children, and holding down a day job.
 Yogis were also naked ascetics (naga sadhus) who devoted themselves to studying texts and meditating.
 Some of them became renunciates after they no longer had householder responsibilities and went off into a cave in the Himalayas to meditate.

 Yoga in its modern forms is quite different from any of these traditions.
-I have written elsewhere about the influence of the Northern European 19th century physical culture movement, with its calisthenics and gymnastics, which was brought to India during the British Raj by the British Army and the Indian YMCA, on the development of modern postural yoga by Sri T. Krishnamacharya, beginning in the 1920s.
-(See Frank Answers About Christians Practicing Yoga.)
-Mark Singleton got into exploring this influence after comparing old photos of gym classes influenced by the physical culture movement with the poses in Hatha Yoga that he was practicing.
+I have written elsewhere about the influence of the Northern European 19th century physical culture movement, with its calisthenics and gymnastics, which was brought to India during the British Raj by the British Army and the Indian YMCA, on the development of modern postural yoga.
+The synthesis of Hatha yoga and modern Western gymnastics was achieved by Sri Krishnamacharya at the yoga school of the Mysore Palace in the 1930s.
+Mark Singleton got into exploring this Western influence after comparing old photos of gym classes influenced by the physical culture movement with the poses in Hatha Yoga that he was practicing.
 (See Mark Singleton, Yoga Body: The Origins of Modern Posture Practice (Oxford and New York: Oxford University Press, 2010).

 Modern yoga has become part of the health and wellness movement and has proven beneficial to many practitioners, even in India.
 (See Joseph S. Alter, Yoga in Modern India: The Body Between Science and Philosophy (Princeton: Princeton University Press, 2004.)
 The alliance between yoga and ayurvedic medicine, with its concerns for proper diet and use of natural remedies, has increased yoga’s reputation as a practice beneficial to health and wellness.